The “Nightmare” of Social Distancing for the Visually Impaired

 - Handheld or Wearable Technology:

-An excellent “entry-level” portable magnifier, the Snow is easy-to-use, lightweight, and durable.
+An excellent “entry-level” portable magnifier, the Luna S is easy-to-use, lightweight, and durable.
+Luna was designed to perform on-the-go, with no glare, distortion, or blur.
 Take it with you to the store to view products on the shelf.
 You can even use the “freeze frame” button to capture an image, which works great for items that are slightly out of reach — allowing you to look before you touch.
-Price: $349.
+Price: $359.

 An easy-to-use, “point-and-click” handheld reader by the company that created the OrCam MyEye.
 Using the same advanced artificial intelligence technology, the Read instantly reads text from any printed surface or screen.
 This tool can be especially useful in deciphering new social distancing signage and directions posted at supermarkets, pharmacies and most other stores.
 It can also help users cope with stay-at-home orders by eliminating reading fatigue while perusing books, magazine, or online articles.
-Price: On sale for $1795.
+Price: $1990.

 To choose the right tools, it’s important to keep in mind what’s most important: safety (for yourself and those around you), staying active and socially engaged, and maintaining your independence as much as possible.
 With social distancing quickly becoming embedded in the fabric of our society, researching, identifying and selecting the right tools is a wise investment for your health and well-being.